 The student therapist who was working with me tried to come to my defense a bit but was quite rattled.
 Much worse was that the teacher/supervisor did not intervene.
 I was horrified as I realized that the authority figure in the room was not going to take charge and that I was on my own.
 What happened next changed my life forever.

 Rather than feeling humiliated or crushed by the cruelty of the other student, I was able to voice my truth and even shed some tears, while honestly expressing how I felt shocked at his reaction and horrified that he was training to be a psychotherapist given his appalling lack of empathy.
 I felt empowered that even under duress, I had the ability to say what was true for me.

 Was vulnerability encouraged growing up?

-  A vulnerability was viewed as dangerous because you risked being physically or psychologically

-  attacked if you were too open or trusting.
+A vulnerability was viewed as dangerous because you risked being psychologically attacked if you were too open or trusting.

 Who is supportive of vulnerability in your family?